 The US Bureau of Labor Statistics reports that the annual median salary for skincare specialists (including LHR technicians) is $29,050.
 The lowest paid 10% of skincare specialists earn less than $17,680 while the highest paid 10% earn more than $58,880.
 Earnings generally increase with education, certification and experience.

-According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 40% between 2012 and 2022, which is considerably faster than average for all occupations.
+According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 12% between 2014 and 2024, which is faster than average for all occupations.
 This is due to the growing popularity of laser hair removal, which has become more affordable and less painful thanks to technological advances.
 Growth of the salon and spa industry is also creating job opportunities for laser hair removal technicians.

-Due to liability concerns, demand will be highest for technicians with medical training (nurses and physician’s assistants).
+Due to liability concerns, demand will be highest for technicians with medical training (nurses and physician’s assistants) or skincare backgrounds (estheticians).
 Employers strongly prefer candidates with demonstrated professional skill and national certification.

-LHR technician jobs are posted on the websites of spas, salons, clinics and on online job boards.
+LHR technician jobs are posted on the websites of spas, salons and clinics and on online job boards.
 Technicians can also find jobs by networking with former employers and clients.